flutter/website/assets-and-images.md

 * .../Nx/image.png
 * ...etc.

-Where M and N are numeric identifiers that correspond to the nominal resolution of the images contained within.
+...where _M_ and _N_ are numeric identifiers that correspond to the nominal resolution of the images contained within, in other words, they specify the device pixel ratio that the images are intended for.

 The main asset is assumed to correspond to a resolution of 1.0.
 For example, consider the following asset layout for an image named `my_icon.png`: